 Thanks to Sasja and KØS for the inspiring walk!

 Monumental updates: as part of Golden Days KØS hosted a lecture on Käthe Kollwitz’s Grieving Parents, which also featured on R3’s Essay by Ruth Padel.
-More Kollwitz on R4’s Germany: memories of a nation, this time focusing on her pietà in Berlin’s Neue Wache (see also The world in 3D and Käthe Kollwitz, a Berlin story…plus more on the red horses (2015 update: they’re back!).
+More Kollwitz on R4’s Germany: memories of a nation, this time focusing on her pietà in Berlin’s Neue Wache (see also The world in 3D and Käthe Kollwitz, a Berlin story)…plus more on the red horses (2015 update: they’re back!).
 2017 updates: the Käthe-Kollwitz-Museum (Berlin) and an exhibition (Ikon Gallery, Birmingham), while on Free Thinking (14 Sep) is called out for a lack of irony or detachment.

 Two more alternative mindesmærker highlighted in an event on 4 Dec: Hein Heinsen’s Talerstol på Vartov commemorating Grundtvig (1783-1872), priest in Vartov for 33 years; the front of the talerstol (speaker’s rostrum) bears the inscription rostra populi on the left and fællesskab & frihed (community and freedom) on the right, while the back bears ord (word) in 54 languages; and Kenn André Stillings Alfabet TURÈLL in Vangede, commemorating Dan Turèll (1946-93), in the form of letters and punctuation marks surrounded by a 47m long bench, one meter for each year of Turèll’s life.